tueimage/essential-skills/numpy-scipy-matplotlib.md

 ### Mathematical functions

-NumPy has many functions for mathematical functions.
-In general, they are what you expect.
+NumPy implements many mathematical functions.
+In general, they do what you expect.
 One thing to keep in mind is that if you supply an array instead of a scalar, the function will be evaluated elementwise.

 | syntax                                                                          | meaning                                                                               |
 | ------------------------------------------------------------------------------- | -------------------------------------------------------------------                   |